 - A single tax on assigned income

-- Simplified tax system
+- Simplified tax system (for small businesses)

 - Basic rate of corporate income tax

 - Tax on the company’s assets.
 The Russian Federation sets the rate which does not exceed 2% for individual properties.
 For the rest, the tax is based on its cadastral value and is 2.2%.

 - Russian VAT

 - Employees tax

 By comparison, the single tax on credited income is generally exempt from income tax, property tax, and Russian VAT.
 Instead, Russian corporate taxes are paid as a flat tax not from real income, but from profits for each activity.
 This system is not available in all regions of Russia, however, and extends to certain activities defined by law.

 In this particular system, businesses pay taxes at the end of each quarter.
 The single Russian corporate tax rate is 15% of the profit income.
 However, tax liabilities can lower to 7.5% at the behest of the municipal authorities.